-- ♦ A 24 hour on call Duty Officer to whom rail, bus and ferry operators and regulators report the occurrence of accidents and incidents. - ♦ A 24 hour investigation response team capable of providing immediate deployment to an accident or incident site. - ♦ A team of transport safety investigators capable of undertaking investigations into multi-modal accidents and incidents. - ◆ A dedicated response capability for Confidential Safety Information Reports. - ♦ The provision of detailed accident and incident reports which are designed to improve transport safety. - ♦ At present, safety trend analysis is undertaken by individual investigators but requires a dedicated analyst to provide a comprehensive and continuous capability.
+- A 24 hour on call Duty Officer to whom rail, bus and ferry operators and regulators report the occurrence of accidents and incidents. - A 24 hour investigation response team capable of providing immediate deployment to an accident or incident site. - A team of transport safety investigators capable of undertaking investigations into multi-modal accidents and incidents. - A dedicated response capability for Confidential Safety Information Reports. - The provision of detailed accident and incident reports which are designed to improve transport safety. - The conduct of safety investigations where organisational systemic defects or deficiencies are detected in the course of accident investigations or where safety trend analysis indicate the requirement.